robertguss/go-basics-softcover-book/chapters/go-basics-7-structs-in-go.md

 # Structs

-In this chapter, we are going to explore how to work with structs in the Go programming language.

-## Structs

 `Structs` are a data type in Go that allow you to create custom 'objects' to represent your data however you like.
 Since they are a [typed collection of fields](https://gobyexample.com/structs), they are incredibly flexible, because a `struct` can contain multiple different `types`.
 Whereas, a `slice` `array` or `map` must contain the same `type`.

 You can think of `structs` as 'structured data.'